principledent-422/tv-schedule/README.md

 - **Language Options**: View TV schedules in multiple languages including Hindi, English and other regional languages.
 - **Channel-Specific Schedules**: Get detailed schedules for specific TV channels.

+### ➕ Additional Features upon Login

+- **Bookmark**: Get an ability to bookmark your favorite channels to directly view their schedule in the Home Page
+- **Episode Number**: Retrieve the episode numbers for all available shows.
+- **Channel Number**: Retrieve the channel numbers for all shows on Tata Play.

 ## 🛠️ How to Use

 - **Select a Genre**: Choose from genres such as Entertainment, Sports, News, etc.